JCU-CC2511-2025/serial-pico-python/readme.md

 Neither of these scripts implements sufficient error and state checking.

+## Setup

+To run the Python scripts, you will need to install `pyserial`.
+You may need to install `tk` if it is not available on your machine.

 ## Connections

 These scripts will fail to connect if you already have a connection open to the COM port connected to the Pi Pico, whether through Putty, the Serial Monitor, the debugger, or another Python instance.